kam-in/MazeTesting/README.md

   For now, I've only put one (AprilNew2.txt: the maze #2 in our design spreadsheet    (https://docs.google.com/spreadsheets/d/1E5mf8nWh6n2AFcmjj3vgF_wFdkPGytdiiczdROdz4Vc/edit#gid=0))

 2. To test other designs, create and add txt files that contain the designs in this directory.
-   Feel free to be creative with naming your mazes!!
-Clearly I was not very creative with that. :-/

 3. If you want to check navigation results, data files are saved in directory: solving_log_dir